New Kingdom (band): Biography

 Group members Furlow and Laws met in New York City, boosting from the vintage clothing store in New York City at which they both worked.
-Laws had previously been in hardcore bands centred around CBGBs, and Furlow met Harding while helping a friend record a demo at Calliope Studios.
+Laws had previously been in hardcore bands centred around CBGBs, and Furlow met Scott Harding while helping a friend record a demo at Calliope Studios.

 The two rappers began writing rhymes and marking records with Post-It notes, which Harding would sample and compile into backing tracks for the pair.

 Harding helped the group develop its sound and introduced the duo to Jon Baker of Gee Street Records, which officially signed the act in 1992.
 After two years on a demo deal, New Kingdom released its debut album, Heavy Load, in 1993.
 Allmusic's Bret Love wrote of the album, "Heavy Load shows an awful lot of promise, but all too often New Kingdom fails to deliver."

 New Kingdom released its second album, Paradise Don't Come Cheap, in 1996.
 Allmusic writer Ned Raggett, who gave the album 4 out of 5 stars and selected the album as the site's Album Pick, wrote, "[The album] arguably beats out the fine debut Heavy Load—there's something even more belligerent, raunchy, and fiery about Furlow and Laws this time out."
 However, The San Diego Union-Tribune writer Jeff Niesel wrote, "[It's] a clunky affair."

 The group was more successful in Baker’s native UK than their own United States, where they were met with miscategorisation and industry indifference.
 The band were a significant influence on the emerging UK trip-hop scene - Tricky spent time in the studio with the group, learning their methods, while Morcheeba attended New Kingdom’s concerts and later collaborated with Furlow on record and in live performances.
 After releasing two albums, the band split up, feeling they had accomplished everything they'd set out to do.